From Cennini to Elkins: Rethinking Painting Pedagogy Beyond the Atelier and the Art School

 Rose, Christopher Le Brun PRA.
 The studio becomes a place not of recipes or of rhetoric, but of cultivated judgment in response to a living material partner.

-Cennini’s text has often been taken as the foundation stone for systematic instruction in painting.
-Composed around 1400, it presents painting as a series of recipes, exercises, and technical rules.
-Apprenticeship was not a matter of invention but of submission to process: one repeated what was demonstrated, copied masters, and acquired habits of material preparation and execution.
-Colour was to be ground in a particular way, tempera egg to be mixed in a ratio, drapery folds to be shaded by established progression.
-To modern eyes the book can seem mechanical, but it served a crucial purpose.
-Painting was here framed as a craft discipline, transmissible and reliable, where progress could be measured against fidelity to known methods.
-For centuries the workshop and later the academy formalised this model: to become a painter was to acquire mastery over a stable body of knowledge and procedure.
-The French Académie royale, with its rigorous hierarchy of drawing, copying, and history painting, and the nineteenth-century ateliers of Gérôme or Bouguereau, represent a straight line from Cennini’s systematised craft to the ateliers still functioning today in Paris, Florence, and, via the revivalist movement of the Art Renewal Center, in the United States.
+Cennini’s text is often regarded as the foundation stone of systematic instruction in painting.
+Written around 1400, it presents the discipline as a sequence of recipes, exercises, and technical rules.
+Apprenticeship was not a matter of invention but of submission to process: one repeated what was demonstrated, copied masters, and acquired habits of preparation and execution.
+Pigments were to be ground in prescribed ways, tempera mixed according to ratio, drapery shaded through established progression.
+To modern readers the text can appear mechanical, yet it served a crucial purpose.
+Painting was framed as a craft discipline, transmissible and reliable, where progress could be measured against fidelity to known methods.

 Painting education as the cultivation of decisions within material practice.
 The RCA 2025.
 (Works from my Entropic Pull of Memory series).